Spectral Portfolio Theory

 Spectral Portfolio Theory: From SGD Dynamics to Wealth Distribution via Random Matrix Duality

 We develop spectral portfolio theory by establishing a direct identification: neural network weight matrices trained on stochastic processes are portfolio allocation matrices, and their spectral structure encodes factor decompositions and wealth concentration patterns.
-The three forces governing stochastic gradient descent — gradient signal, dimensional regularisation, and eigenvalue repulsion — translate directly into portfolio dynamics: smart money, survival constraint, and endogenous diversification.
+The three forces governing stochastic gradient descent (SGD) — gradient signal, dimensional regularisation, and eigenvalue repulsion — translate directly into portfolio dynamics: smart money, survival constraint, and endogenous diversification.
+The spectral properties of SGD weight matrices transition from Marchenko–Pastur statistics (additive regime, short horizon) to inverse-Wishart via the free log-normal (multiplicative regime, long horizon), mirroring the transition from daily returns to long-run wealth compounding.
+We unify the cross-sectional wealth dynamics of Bouchaud and Mézard (2000), the within-portfolio dynamics of Olsen et al. (2025), and the scalar Fokker–Planck framework via a common spectral foundation.
 A central result is the Spectral Invariance Theorem: any isotropic perturbation to the portfolio objective preserves the singular-value distribution up to scale and shift, while anisotropic perturbations produce spectral distortion proportional to their cross-asset variance.
 We develop applications to portfolio design, wealth inequality measurement, tax policy, and neural network diagnostics.
+In the tax context, the invariance result recovers and generalises the neutrality conditions of Frøseth (2026).

 @article{Froeseth2026spectral,